 - Women Corporate Directors

-Ms. Silverman currently serves on the boards and strategic planning committees of Legal Momentum, Not For Sale, and the American AI Forum, and on the Executive Leadership Team for the American Heart Association’s SF Go Red for Women campaign.
-She is a member of the International Women’s Forum and Nationswell.
+At the time of her retirement, Ms. Silverman served on the boards and strategic planning committees of Legal Momentum, Not For Sale, and the American AI Forum, and on the Executive Leadership Team for the American Heart Association’s SF Go Red for Women campaign.
+She was a member of the International Women’s Forum and Nationswell.